shearer12345/graphics_examples_in_git_branches/README.md

 ##Getting the code

-- you'll need to recursively clone to repository, then make sure you pull all the branches and tags locally
+- you'll need to recursively clone to repository, then run the `branchAndTrack.py` script to pull all the branches locally and track them
-    - on Windows, start Git Shell, then type bash to start bash
+    - on Windows, start Git Shell
-    - on Linux, just use bash (or another shell)
+    - on Linux, use any shell

 ###Clone
 ```bash